amanzi/amanzi/doc/input_spec/archive/AmanziNativeSpecV7.rst

   * `"upwind frequency`" [string] defines frequency of recalculating Darcy flux inside nonlinear solver.
 The available options are `"every timestep`" and `"every nonlinear iteration`".
-    The first option freezes the Darcy flux for the whole timestep.
+    The first option freezes the Darcy flux for the whole time step.
 The second option updates it on each iteration of a nonlinear solver.
 The second option is recommended for the Newton solver.
 It may impact significantly upwinding of the relative permeability and convergence rate of this solver.